-THE THIRD SUNDAY IN LENT March 23, 2025 ♦ Holy Eucharist at 9 and 11 a.m.
+THE SECOND SUNDAY IN LENT

+March 16, 2025 ♦ Holy Eucharist at 9 and 11 a.m.

-SAINT JOHN'S CHURCH LAFAYETTE SQUARE .
-WASHINGTON, DC St. John's is a church for people of all races, ethnicities, genders, sexual orientations, and viewpoints grounded in love.
+SAINT JOHN'S CHURCH

+LAFAYETTE SQUARE .
+WASHINGTON, DC

+St. John's is a church for people of all races, ethnicities, genders, sexual orientations, and viewpoints grounded in love.
 Whoever you are, we welcome you.

 Welcome to St. John's Church, Lafayette Square.
 All are invited to participate in the service as able.
 Congregational responses appear in bold.
 Nursery care is available from 8:30 a.m. to 12:30 p.m. on the second floor of the Parish House.

 Prayer cards are provided at the entrance of the church.
 You are invited to write your prayers and place them in the collection plate.
 Your prayers will be blessed and will be prayed for by a priest during the week.
-HYMN 636 How firm a foundation, ye saints of the Lord Sung by all.
-Please stand as you are able as the procession enters.